goderich/dissertation/dissertation.md

 This chapter discusses the reconstruction of Proto-Atayal morphology and vocabulary, using both internal and external evidence.
 The reconstruction of the Austronesian voice system in Proto-Atayal verbs is presented in @sec:voice-system. @sec:gender-register talks about the gender register system in Proto-Atayal, its derivational strategies, its history, and how it can be helpful in subgrouping. @sec:lexical-innovations presents the shared lexical innovations in Atayal dialects, divided into two major groups, with further subdivisions in each one. @sec:paradigm-leveling introduces verbal paradigm leveling in various Atayal dialects.
 Lexical borrowings between Atayal dialects and from Seediq are discussed in @sec:interdialectal-borrowings, with Klesan and Plngawan as the most prominent examples of lexical borrowing.
 And finally, @sec:external-evidence-lexical explains the use of external evidence for reconstructing the Proto-Atayal vocabulary, using both Seediq cognates and Proto-Austronesian reconstructions.

+I do not discuss the pronoun system or nominal case markers in this dissertation, due to both insufficient data at hand and time constraints.
+From my current data it is clear that they do not provide additional evidence for subgrouping in Atayal, and omitting them will not change the final result.
+Both of these phenomena are worth looking into in future research.

 ## Voice system morphology in Proto-Atayal {#sec:voice-system}

 Atayal, like most Formosan languages, has what's been variously called the 'Philippine-type aligment', 'Austronesian-type alignment', or 'focus system'.
 In an Austronesian context, the terms 'focus' and 'voice' mean the same thing and are used interchangeably [@blust2013, p.
 437].
 In this dissertation, I only use the term 'voice'.